Mirshohid1/Mirshohid1/README.md

 I love diving deep into backend technologies, optimizing database performance, and writing clean, scalable code.

 ## 🚀 Tech Stack & Skills
+> Note: This may not be an exhaustive list of my skills, as I am always learning and expanding my expertise.
 ### 🔹 Backend Development
 - **Python** (Advanced)
 - **Django & Django REST Framework**